 Black dogs have long been regarded as guardians, guides, and loyal companions in various mythologies.
 This may be why they are such a popular choice with families today.
 To make it easier for you to find your perfect black pup, we arranged our list into three sections based on coat length.

 It’s worth noting that not all of these breeds are completely black.
 Some are “mostly black” with a little bit of tan.
 But that tan can be a much lower ratio depending on the dog, giving you what looks like an all-black pup.

 Black Dog Breeds With Short Coats

 The following dogs are big and small, all with shorter black coats.
-These dogs can be either double-coated or single coated, depending on the breed.
-Double coated black dogs will shed more, especially in the winter and in the spring.
+These dogs can be either double-coated or single-coated, depending on the breed.
+Double coated black dogs will shed more, especially in the winter and spring.

 Grooming and upkeep will be easier though, as the hair is shorter and usually less noticeable.
 Let’s take a look at our favorite dogs with shorter black coats.

 The Pug is a spirited little dog with a coat that can be all black.
 Black Pugs happen to be a little bit rarer, so expect to spend a premium amount on a black Pug puppy.
 Pug is an ancient dog breed that originated in China.
 These pups were bred to become refined dogs of royalty.

 The Pug is a happy and affectionate breed.
 They are the perfect family companion and were bred specifically for companionship.
 The Pug is a flat-faced breed.
 Because of that, you’ll need to monitor potential health issues due to their flat faces as they age.
 They aren’t a great fit for people living in hot climates.
 Pugs do have more fur per square inch than any other dog breed on this list.
 There’s a high likelihood you’ll have to manage their black hair, but not as much as a long-haired breed.